We are open - safety is our top priority!

 Compared to traditional metal braces, many of our patients have found that Invisalign aligners are within a similar price range that’s affordable.
 The total Invisalign cost will vary for each patient and depends on the complexity of your orthodontic problems and how long you require treatment.
-Our dentists can help you determine your final Invisalign cost, but we encourage you to contact our office about low-interest financing options and flexible payment plans that may be available.
+Our dentists can help you determine your final Invisalign cost, but we encourage you to contact our office about low-interest financing options and flexible payment options that may be available.

 How Long Does Invisalign Take to Straighten Teeth?

 Treatment time is based on the level of teeth straightening you require, and the total length of your treatment can only be determined by our experienced dentists.
 For most adult patients, the average treatment time is eight to twelve months.
 Total treatment time varies for teens.